ideas-labo/PromiseTune/README.md

 cd ./Code
 python3 PromiseTune.py
 ```
-If you have your own dataset, put the CSV file in "Code/Data/" and the target need to start with "$<".
+Note: If you have your own dataset, put the CSV file in "Code/Data/" and the target need to start with "$<".
 The default is minimize the target, if maximize please reverse the target.
 Finally, add it to the datasets list and run PromiseTune.

 ## <a name='tuners'></a>State-of-the-Art Tuners